 This sagging or ‘taco chipping’ was always a problem on my 13-foot Sunny (left).
 While paddling in France one time I tried putting a 1-metre plank under the seat to reduce the sag.
 It did seem to give me an extra inch or two of draught in the shallow river.
 Later I tried a couple of straight branches jammed into the cavity between the floor and the side tubes.

-Sea Eagle’s new Fast Track 385 (below right) uses a drop stitch floor, so does the unusually similar but half-priced ZPro Flash (right).
 The thing is, they haven’t yet found a way of making a drop stitch panel that’s anything other than as flat as an ironing board.
-While a stiff inflatable floor ought to make a kayak faster, the smooth, flat underside will have very little tracking ability.
-One side benefit of the I-beam floors on ‘tubeless’ IKs as pictured above, is that the channels formed by the many tubes create a keel or long skeg effect.
-A completely flat floor would skate about in the slightest wind.
-On the Sea Eagle 385 (left) they’ve got round this by fitting a huge removable skeg (and removable once inflated too – nice touch).
-Then on the front they’ve incorporated a drop stitch inflatable keel that looks rather exposed as that part of any kayak is prone to damage.
-But, I’ve not seen or used a 385.
-I’m never sure about any IK with a skeg anywhere other than at the back – you’d assume a front skeg makes turning rather difficult, although with enough paddle cranking any IK can be turned easily enough.
+While full DS ought to make a kayak faster, the smooth, flat underside and basic, box profile may make handling in rougher water a bit tricky.
+One side benefit of the I-beam floors on ‘tubeless’ IKs as pictured left, is that the channels formed by the many tubes create a keel or long skeg effect.
+You’d imagine completely flat floor would skate about in the slightest wind, were it not for a huge skeg, with additional skegs on the front or similar fixed bow forms.
+On the Sea Eagle 385 they’ve incorporated a drop stitch inflatable front keel (right) that looks rather exposed and prone to damage.
+I’ve not seen a 385 but I suspect a skeg anywhere other than at the back is a sign of a compromised design.
+You’d also assume a front skeg makes turning difficult, although with enough paddle cranking and some edging any IK can be turned easily enough.

-The Razorlites are not unlike the orange boat above.
-The day they can manufacture DS panels which are more sophisticated than the platform shown below and mimic the complex forms and curves of a hardshell kayak will mark a step forward in IK designs.
-But that could be the way it’s going.
-For the moment Sea Eagle have upped the game with the Razorlites, but Incept and Grabner have proved that a long, touring IK can be made stiff enough, even out of hypalon, just by using twin-tube design along with a build quality than can handle higher pressure.
+The day they can manufacture DS panels which are more sophisticated than the slab-like platform shown below, mimicking the complex forms and curves of a hardshell kayak, will mark a big step forward in IK design, and that could be the way it’s going.
+For the moment Sea Eagle and Kxone/AirKajak have upped the game, but Incept and Grabner and now Gumotex with the Seawave have proved that a long, touring IK can be made stiff enough, even out of hypalon, by using twin-tube design and/or a higher pressure hull.